-King's is building up its academic profile for Climate & Sustainability research with a small number of new appointments, and with extensive support for existing staff to develop new research, make new connections, and scale-up existing strengths.

-This internal seed funding is an ambitious opportunity at King's, with six calls planned from 2023 to 2026.
-To date, 22 awards have been made in 4 calls and you can see summary of these projects and academics involved here.
+King's will build up its academic profile over the next three years with a small number of new appointments, and with extensive support for existing staff to develop new research, make new connections, and scale-up existing strengths with additional College seed-funding.
+This is an ambitious research seed funding opportunity at King's, with six calls planned over the coming two and a half years.